Christmas Traditions Around the World for Kids

 Why should kids learn about Christmas around the world?

-How can I make these activities fun for younger children?
+How can I make these activities fun for younger kids?

-When should I start teaching about global Christmas traditions?
+When should we start exploring global holiday traditions?

 Are these traditions still practiced today?